THE SCIENCE BEHIND NARCOTICS

 The basic premise of the function of strong drugs is the release of certain chemicals in the brain that trigger sensations of happiness.
 Primary chemicals consist of dopamine and oxytocin, which upon release, give a person immense pleasure.
 These chemicals are naturally released when indulging in activities like exercise, listening to music, talking to someone you like.
 But then again, that’s why narcotics are dangerous.

 When an excess amount of dopamine is released in the brain, the body will recalibrate and get accustomed to that amount of the chemical.
 Hence, the next time you aren’t on that drug, the dopamine release will be less and you won’t be as happy.
 You will need to consume more of the drug, due to the tolerance your body has built up.
-As an extension of this, to feel more happy each time, you’ll have to continue taking that drug, because without it, the dopamine that your brain releases naturally will not be nearly enough to cause happiness.
+As an extension of this, to feel happier each time, you’ll have to continue taking that drug, because without it, the dopamine that your brain releases naturally will not be nearly enough to cause happiness.
 This is known as “tolerance and dependence” and it’s essentially what causes drug addiction.